Rotherham Corporation Tramways

 Summary

-Conductors and motormen wore double-breasted jackets bearing five pairs of buttons and lapels, the top pair of buttons being mounted between the lapels and the collars.
+Conductors and motormen intially wore double-breasted jackets bearing five pairs of buttons, and lapels, the top pair of buttons being mounted between the lapels and the collars.
 The buttons bore a municipal device and the full system title (see link) and were almost certainly brass.
 Although the collar insignia cannot be made out on the earliest photographs, by the mid-Edwardian era the jackets certainly bore a brass employee number on the bearer's left-hand collar, and individual brass system initials — 'R C T' — on the right.
 The first photograph below suggests that uniform caps may have been late arriving, as both men are clearly wearing flat caps, but with uniform jackets and trousers.
-The official peaked caps, when delivered, were of the tensioned-crown (top) variety; they bore brass script-lettering grade badges — either Conductor or Motorman — above which a brass municipal-device badge was probably worn.
+The official peaked caps, when delivered, were of the tensioned-crown (top) variety; they bore brass script-lettering grade badges — either 'Conductor' or 'Motorman' — above which a brass municipal-device badge was probably worn.
 Although the latter cannot be made out with certainty on the earliest photographs, later images clearly show it to have comprised two shields (one bearing three cannons and the other three stags) either side of a caduceus (the staff of Hermes).
 In later years, tramcar crews were provided with black rain covers for their caps, which they were required to wear during the summer months.

-Given that the name of the undertaking was changed to Rotherham Corporation Transport around 1929, at some point subsequent to this, new issues of uniforms would almost certainly have borne Rotherham Corporation Transport buttons; these were initially nickel, but were almost certainly changed to chrome prior to the demise of the trams.
+Given that the name of the undertaking was changed to Rotherham Corporation Transport around 1929, at some point subsequent to this, new issues of uniforms would almost certainly have borne titled Rotherham Corporation Transport buttons; these were initially nickel, but were almost certainly changed to chrome prior to the demise of the trams.

 Motormen and conductors were also provided with double-breasted greatcoats with high fold-over collars; it is unclear whether the latter bore any insignia.